Losant/losant-templates/library-templates/experiences/components/qr-code-reader/README.md

 # QR Code Reader Component

 This template renders a QR code reader that can tap into a device's camera to scan a QR code.
-This compoonent is commonly used in device provisioning flows (i.e. tying new hardware to user accounts).
+This component is commonly used in device provisioning flows (i.e. tying new hardware to user accounts).

 ## Dependencies